kompetenzbolzen/ltask/Readme.md

     PARALLEL		Enable parallel execution (true/[false])

     # Available in setup
-    ASSET_DIR		paht to folder where eg keys are stored TOOL_DIR		path to helper script folder
+    ASSET_DIR		path to folder where eg keys are stored TOOL_DIR		path to helper script folder

 Tasks are stored in `tasks/`